CS340-21/GameGUI/components.md

 #### GUI:
 Create a GUI that generates any number of quadrants.
 When quadrant is clicked, stores quadrant location, cursor location, and saves camera image.

+#### Game Logic:
+Create a matching game that creates a randomized board for each game.
+Create a scoring system.
+Correct matches remain visible.
+Incorrect matches get "flipped" back over.

 #### Data Collection:
 Create a dataset of information from GUI.